kuz-alex/education-general/reading-notes/designing-data-intensive-applications.md

 # Chapter 3.
 Storage and Retrieval

+Main ideas:
+- OLTP (made for transaction processing)
+  - Relational versus log-structured storage
+    - "Relational" updates in place, keeping only one copy of each record (B-trees)
+    - "Log-based" writes sequentially, but requires multiple data structures and compression for obsolete copies of records.
+- OLAP (made for analytics)
+  - Analytic workloads are a special case with their own optimizations.

 ## Data Structures That Power Your Database

 - The chapter starts with an example of the database storage implemented as append-only data file (log).
 Many real databases use this kind of format.